Feature detection (nervous system): In toad vision

+The toad’s telencephalic posterior ventral medial pallium (vMP), which is homologous to the hippocampus in mammals, plays an important role in the storage of information and learning.
+The visual configurational filter properties of toads’ presumed innate release mechanisms (IRMs) for catching prey can be altered by associative conditioning, whereby vMP is activated and visual objects previously treated as threats release prey capture.
+Subsequent to bilateral lesions to vMP, the species-specific selectivity of the IRM – ‘reporting back’ – dominates.

 In weakly electric fish

 Weakly electric fish generate electric fields for the purpose of object location and communication.
 They have a specialized electric sense made up of tuberous and ampullary electroreceptors located over the skin surface and innervated by the electrosensory lateral line.
 Just like in the visual system of toads, the electrosensory system of weakly electric fish extracts features from behaviorally relevant stimuli and uses these representations to perform further processing.

 In the gymnotiform fish, Eigenmannia illustrated here, the primary sensory neurons in the electroreceptor system are simple feature detectors, and they include the ampullary receptors, probability coders (P units), and phase coders (T units).
 P units and T units are meant to acquire information about the amplitude and phase of the stimulus, respectively, with very little processing.
 The P and T units differ in tuning and in threshold for evoking a single spike in response to a sinusoidal stimulus.
 P units have high threshold and are broadly tuned; T units have low thresholds and narrow tuning.
 The separate processing of information continues passed the primary sensory neurons into the electrosensory lateral-line lobe (ELL) where spherical cells relay phase or time information to higher centers and pyramidal cells code for amplitude information.
 As a result, we also consider the class of spherical and pyramidal cells located in the ELL to be feature detectors.
 More specifically, pyramidal cells are considered feature detectors that respond to the amplitude of the stimulus.
 One class of pyramidal cell, E-cells, respond to increases; a second, I-cells, respond to decreases in stimulus amplitude whereas all peripheral receptors are E-units.

 Beyond pyramidal cells and spherical cells, a more complex feature detector exists in the dorsal torus semicurcularis of the midbrain because the separate streams of amplitude and phase information converge on higher order sign-selective neurons in this region of the midbrain.
 These sign-selective neurons are considered feature detectors because they fire only upon the recognition of either a positive frequency difference between a jamming signal and the fish's own signal or a negative frequency difference.
 Afferents from these two types of sign-selective neurons then converge at the top of the neuronal hierarchy—the pre-pacemaker nucleus, which helps to regulate the discharge frequency of the electric organ in the jamming avoidance response.